040 Processing Data with Pandas#

 4.2 Grouping data#

-In the above, we have computed the statistics of the entire data set.
-It is more common to want to compute statistics after grouping the data into meaningful subsets.
-For example, we might be interested in the mean sea ice extent for each year, or for each month, or for the north and south hemispheres, separately.
-To compute such statistics, we need to group the data into subsets and then compute the statistics for each subset.
+n the previous section, we computed statistics across entire columns of the dataset.
+However, it is often more useful to calculate these statistics separately for meaningful subsets of the data — for example, to find the mean sea-ice extent for each year, each month, or for the northern and southern hemispheres independently.
+To do this, we need a way to divide the data into groups and then compute statistics within each group.

-Grouping the data is done using the groupby() method.
-For example, to group the data by month we can use
+For example, to group the data by month we can use,

 grouped = df.groupby('Month')

 This returns a special DataFrameGroupBy object.
-This object is a special type of DataFrame that contains the data grouped by the column we specified.
-We can then compute statistics on groups by selecting a column and using the same methods that we used earlier.
-For example, to compute the mean sea ice extent for each month we can use
+This object does not immediately compute anything — it simply records how the data have been split into groups.
+We can then compute statistics on those groups by selecting a column and using the same methods that we used earlier.
+For example, to compute the mean sea-ice extent for each month we can use,

 print(grouped['Extent'].mean())